AJBartel2/Resume/README.md

 # If you've made it this far...

 Thank you for reading!
 Now that I have talked about my background, I'd like to add two things about why I enjoy data and how it is important to me from a career standpoint.
-This is a bit unconventinal to the typical resume, however I think it is important to add considering I have just graduated college.
+This is a bit unconventional to the typical resume, however I think it is important to add considering I have just graduated college.
 Presented in list form, here it is:

 - **Keep Learning**:
     The most enjoyable part of writing code and exploring the realm of Data Analytics is that I learn so much every day.
 There is more than one way to solve a Rubix Cube, and the small things I pick up from others in Data Analytics encourage me to try new things in my own work.